lindbrook/packageRank/README.md

     >         date packages downloads          rank percentile
     > 1 2020-12-31     ergm       190 990 of 18,123       94.5

-For the Sydney example, you’ll get the log for 30 December 2020 and the following message:
+For the Sydney example, you’ll get the results for 30 December 2020 and the following message:

     >         date packages downloads          rank percentile
     > 1 2020-12-30     ergm       292 873 of 20,077       95.6